rationaledesign/rationale/README.md

 ### _assets

-This is where bower components, Fonts, JS, and SCSS files are stored.
+This is where Fonts, JS, and SCSS files are stored.
 Fonts, JS, and SCSS are edited here and are live reloaded to the page.

 The SCSS folder is a bit messy right now and should be cleaned up as work is done.